Skip to main content

 A picture of James S. Clark Interpretive Center

-The building‘s namesake, the late James S. Clark served as the mayor of the city of Eufaula from 1976 to 1978 and served four consecutive terms in the Senate of Alabama from 1959 to 1975.
-He was elected to the Alabama House of Representatives in 1983 and subsequently was reelected by the residents of his district for three additional terms.
-Clark was entrusted by the members of the House with the Office of the Speaker in 1987, 1991, and an unprecedented third term in 1995.
+Named after the late James S. Clark, who served as Eufaula's mayor from 1976 to 1978 and held four consecutive terms in the Alabama Senate from 1959 to 1975, the building is a testament to its historical significance.
+Clark's political career extended to the Alabama House of Representatives in 1983, where he was reelected for three additional terms.
+His remarkable service also included being elected Speaker of the House in 1987, 1991, and an unprecedented third term in 1995.

 Open for tours: Monday-Friday 8:30 a.m. - 4:30 p.m.